Bad Girls from Valley High: Plot

 In the following two weeks, the three girls begin to notice that something strange is happening to them, they are receiving back pains and their hair is turning gray - to their horror they discover that they are aging at a rapid speed.
 Danielle is suffering from bladder atrophy which leads to her constantly wetting herself and eventually wearing adult diapers, while Brooke has a chronic gas problem on account of her fiber diet.
+Tiffany's eyesight is also damaged and she is forced to wear glasses.
 They believe this has something to do with Katarina whom they now think is, in fact, Charity's ghost coming back to seek revenge.
 The three decide the only way to regain their youth is to kill Drew to let his spirit be with Charity.
 At Danielle's 18th birthday party, the three lure Drew to the same gorge where Charity died and attempt to shoot him.
 Katarina shows up and says she is not Charity's ghost.
 Danielle briefly ponders this but decides to shoot them both anyway.
-However, Brooke finally stands up for herself and says that they have gone too far, admitting that she lived in poverty and managed to join the Huns after winning the local lottery.
+However, Brooke finally stands up for herself and says that they have gone too far, admitting that she lived in poverty and managed to join the Huns after winning US$56M in the local lottery.
 She tries to prevent Danielle from pulling the trigger to which Drew disarms her.
 Danielle shoots Katarina's wrist and she bleeds, meaning she is not a ghost.
 Unfortunately, due to Danielle being frail and also distracted by a party guest dressed in a clown suit from her party (who is secretly Chauncey eavesdropping on them the whole time) who she shoots along with Katarina, both Tiffany and Danielle are overcome from exhaustion.

 Now in the old age home, Tiffany is hooked on a life support machine and Danielle is barely alive, implying it is far too late to be cured.
 At that moment, Mrs. Witt (the old woman who Danielle was meant to be caring for) shows up and reveals that she is Charity's grandmother.
 Also, while she had been briefly unable to speak due to a stroke, she had very good hearing and sight and overheard Danielle bragging about Charity's murder.
 Witt then reveals she poisoned the chocolate box (knowing that the girls would eat it) with an aging chemical (thanks to her late roommate's husband who worked with biological warfare technology); Brooke wasn't dying as she demonstrated self-control while Danielle and Tiffany had eaten most of the poisoned chocolate.
 Tiffany presumably dies during Witt's revelation, and Danielle flips the bird to Witt in response and then dies shortly afterwards.